 The annual WinterFest, returns in late January with some New Activities.
 Changes have been made to the Annual Winterfest due to restrictions in place to stop the spread of COVID-19.
 There are events available for everyone even though It will look and feel different than in the past.
 This Annual Event is hosted by the organized by the City of La Porte Park and Recreation Department.

-Joining the line-up in 2021 is a Glow In The Dark Scavenger Hunt.
-Come out to Fox Park at 5 p.m. for a breath of fresh air while combing the park for clues to complete your assigned riddle.
+Join us for a breath of fresh air while combing the park for glow in the dark clues to complete your assigned riddle.
 The park will be used as a template for glow in the dark letters when combined will allow you to successfully complete your challenge.
-Wear your boots, bundle up and bring a flashlight for a new WinterFest event!
+Wear your boots, bundle up and bring your flashlight for the return of this fun WinterFest event!

 For more information on WinterFest, visit our website www.cityoflaporte.com/parks, follow our